OleksiyLa/Project_4/README.md

 ## Code Refactoring Opportunities

-  - With regard to future enhancements, it is recommended to undertake a refactoring of the view.py file, aligning the implementation uniformly either to class-based or function-based views.
-This deliberate action will notably augment the overarching consistency of the codebase.
+  - When considering future improvements, it's advantageous to refactor the view.py file by standardizing the implementation, opting for either class-based or function-based views.
+This intentional effort will significantly enhance the overall consistency of the codebase.

-  - Future improvements may involve a focused review of the schedule_task view to streamline its structure.
+  - Future improvement involves a refactor of the schedule_task view to streamline its structure.
 Strategies aimed at modularizing the codebase, eliminating redundancies, and enhancing code readability could yield substantial enhancements.

 ![Schedule_task_view](./README/images/schedule_task_view.png)